atSCM/tutorial-custom-transformer/README.md

 ## Step 2: Create the *BabelTransformer* class

-The next step is to create and export out Transformer class:
+The next step is to create and export our Transformer class:

 ```javascript
 // atscm/BabelTransformer.js